 As discussed earlier, different patents can use different keywords to describe the same concept; hence, searching solely on keywords will have high chances of missing relevant results.
 This is where searching based on CPC comes handy.

 If you’re searching for Ink Pens, for example, you could also search B43K1/00 to retrieve documents that mention nibs/writing points.
-Also, you will find Google Patent Search suggesting a CPC automagically based on the keyword you entered.
-Otherwise, you can get the list of CPC classification here.
+Also, you will find Google Patent Search suggesting a CPC automatically based on the keyword you entered.
+You can also get the list of CPC classifications here.

 In this case, you can use proximity operators like NEAR and AJD (adjacent).
 Both of these operators can help you in narrowing down your search results.
 Here’s a use case scenario of the same: